simonscmap/Data_Submission_FileStruc_Doc/README.md

 This column holds the depth values with the following characteristics:<br/>
     * Type: Positive numeric values.
 It is 0 at surface with increased values with depth.
     * Format: Decimal
     * Unit: meter
 <br/><br/>

 <a id="vars"></a>
 + **var<sub>1</sub>  ...  var<sub>n</sub>**<br/>
 These columns represent the dataset variables (measurements).
 Please rename them to names appropriate for your data.
 Please do not include units in these columns; units are recorded in the ["vars_meta_data"](#variable-metadata) sheet.
-Leave a given cell empty for those instances when data was not taken and a value is missing. <!--- Comment for Mohammad: Do I remember that you do NOT want people to include things link NA, etc?
-If so, I think should explictly state this. --> Please review the example datasets listed in the <a href="#introduction">introduction</a> for more information.
+Leave a given cell empty for those instances when data was not taken and a value is missing.
+If there are no values in a data column, that column and any associated metadata columns should be removed.
+Please review the example datasets listed in the <a href="#introduction">introduction</a> for more information.
 ------------------------------------------

 <br/><br/>